Famous Croatian produce and where it comes from

 Harvesting: February, March, April, May

 To pick wild asparagus on state property, you must first get an annual license from Hrvatske šume, which is free of charge.
 Be careful when picking asparagus because they often share their habitat with snakes.
-The best time to hunt for their stalks is early morning after a rain.
+The best time to hunt for their stalks is early morning after rain.
 They are known to grow very fast overnight.

 Events: Fešta od šparuga in April, Lovran (Istria)